10.3 Site Analysis for Risk

 • New wind exposure after clearing or building changes.

-• Lean that is new, increasing, or associated with soil movement.
+• A lean that is new, increasing, or paired with soil movement.

-• Fungal fruiting bodies near the base or major roots.
+• Fungal fruiting bodies (conks, mushrooms) on the buttress roots or lower trunk.

-Scenario: A large tree leans over a driveway, but the lean has been stable for many years and the root plate shows no movement.
-That is different from a new lean after a storm with soil cracking on the opposite side.
-The exam may test whether the candidate distinguishes long-standing form from evidence of recent instability.
+Scenario: A large tree leans over a driveway, but the lean has been stable for decades and the root plate shows no soil movement.
+That is a long-standing adaptive form, not necessarily a defect.
+Contrast that with a new lean after a storm, with fresh soil cracking on the side opposite the lean — that pattern signals possible root-plate failure and a much higher likelihood of failure.
+The exam tests whether you distinguish established form from evidence of recent instability.

-Scenario: A tree near a new retaining wall has soil piled over the root collar and drainage directed into the root zone.
-The arborist should not evaluate only the crown.
-Root collar burial and water changes may affect health and stability.
-Recommendations could include correcting grade or drainage, reassessing root conditions, and monitoring response.
+Scenario: A tree sits beside a new retaining wall with soil piled over the root collar and drainage directed into the root zone.
+Do not evaluate only the crown.
+Root collar burial and excess water can drive decay and reduce stability long before the canopy shows decline.
+Reasonable recommendations include correcting the grade and drainage, exposing and inspecting the root collar (an advanced step), and monitoring the response.

 For study, treat the site as part of the tree.
 Roots respond to soil, load responds to exposure, and consequences respond to use.
-The best risk answer integrates the tree with its surroundings instead of listing defects in isolation.
+The strongest risk answer integrates the tree with its surroundings rather than cataloguing defects in isolation, and it separates evidence of recent change — which raises likelihood of failure — from established form that the tree has already accommodated.

 Test Your Knowledge